 Note: Rain jackets and waterproof bags/cameras are recommended if you prefer to stay dry and warm on the Mist Trail.
 We hiked this on a warm, sunny, summer’s day and welcomed the drenching on the steep climb and found we had dried out by the time we finished the complete circuit.

 If you are ready to hike a few more miles, I suggest snapping some pics from Glacier Point and then backtracking down Glacier Point Road to the Sentinel Dome/Taft Point trailhead.
 Walk the moderately rated 3.5km (2.2mi) round trip, taking time on the summit of the dome to watch the sun go down.
-It can get windy up there, so take warm clothes even on a warm day.
+It can get windy up there, so take warm clothes even on a summer day.
 Sentinel Dome is the perfect setting for a dinner picnic.
 Take a flashlight or headlamp for the dusk hike back to the carpark.

 What to take on your hikes in Yosemite